claireseceh/SurfingData/README.md

-# What is the best surf spot in France?
+# Where is the best surf spot in France?

 **Surfing data** is an open source project designed to understand what is the best surf spot in France (metropolitan area only).